ajmontag/AdventuresInFaerun/pc/Scribe.md

 Scribe stands tall—broad shouldered with sparkling amber hair.
 His piercing hazel eyes command attention, and his well-groomed beard reminds you of a scholar.
 Upon the pack on his back is strapped a shield, albeit never been used.
 Slung carefully over his left shoulder is an oiled cloth satchel, a quill peeking out.

+"Pardon my delay, I rode through the night to I am scribe of Candlekeep, here to fullfill my oath to defend and protect Candlekeep and all the knowledge in this universe."

 **1** Cleric, **6** Warlock, **Chaotic Neutral**

 **Race** [Protector Asimir](VOL105)